In cooperation with:

 This online session brings together practitioners from government and academia to discuss how data and analytics can be used to support pandemic response, and will continue to play a role in making future cities safe, enjoyable, and resilient.

-Insights from the Speakers
+Insight from Speakers

 Chong Lee Tan, National Parks Board (NParks), Singapore